project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 inefficiently) simulates the behaviour of a circuit made up of simple logic gates all wired together.

-In our simulator, a logic gate is a device one or two binary inputs and one binary output.
+In our simulator, a logic gate is a device with one or two binary inputs and one binary output.
 In the picture below, four example logic gates are given along with truth-tables defining their behaviour.

 .. figure:: diagrams/logic_gates.png
     :alt: The symbols for a NOT, AND, OR and XOR.

 Four simple 'logic gates' which each compute a simple boolean function.
 The 'truth tables' below enumerate the output values of each gate for every possible input.

     **NOT**
         ==  ===